* UPDATED August 1, 2021 with Stock Returns as of Friday, July 30, 2021 *

 The “New Stock Recommendation” are the days where David Gardner and his team will present a new stock pick and provide you all of their analysis.
 This email looks like this:

 (Notice this email was sent on February 14, 2019 when the stock GH was trading around $43.
 At the end of that day, it closed at $48.87 so it was up $5 just because the Fool recommended it.
-As of June 12, 2021 the stock closed at $120.94 for a gain of 181%.
+As of August 1, 2021 the stock closed at $110 for a gain of 155%.
 That is typical for their Rule Breaker stock picks from 2019 as those 24 picks from 2019 have an average return of 153%.

 As with the most of the Motley Fool services, Thursday is the important day when you will get an email on their new stock recommendation.